charmingelle/rt/README.md

-RT is a study project of Unit Factory school.
-The task details can be found [here](https://github.com/charmingelle/rt/blob/master/rt.en.pdf).
+RT is a study Unit Factory school project for rendering images using path tracing algorithm.
+Task description can be found [here](https://github.com/charmingelle/rt/blob/master/rt.en.pdf).

-It is a program for rendering images using path tracing algorithm.

 To start, launch RT binary file.
-The prepared scenes are in resources/scenes.
+Prepared scenes are in resources/scenes.

 Check the video [here](https://youtu.be/sgGH-kngiGQ).